dipaish/OS22/docs/dockervolumes.md

 - Build the image `docker build . -t   vv`
 - Run it `docker run vv`
 - Get the shell access and create some more files to it.
-- Delete the container and run the image again.
+- Delete the container and run the image again by attaching the volume .
 - Check if your files still exist.